ericf/express-handlebars/README.md

 cases.
 I _intentionally_ made sure the full implementation is exposed and is easily overrideable.

-The module exports a function which can be invoked with no arguments or a `config` object and it will return a function (closed over sane defaults) which can be registered with an Express app.
+The module exports a function that can be invoked with no arguments or a `config` object and it will return a function (closed over sane defaults) that can be registered with an Express app.
 It's an engine factory function.

-This exported engine factory has two properties which expose the underlying
+This exported engine factory has two properties that expose the underlying
 implementation:

-* `ExpressHandlebars()`: The constructor function which holds the internal implementation on its `prototype`.
-This produces instance objects which store their configuration, `compiled` and `precompiled` templates, and expose an `engine()` function which can be registered with an Express app.
+* `ExpressHandlebars()`: The constructor function that holds the internal implementation on its `prototype`.
+This produces instance objects that store their configuration, `compiled` and `precompiled` templates, and expose an `engine()` function which can be registered with an Express app.